3solution/sentence-game_React_Redux_Typescript/README.md

-setnece game with redux
+# Setnece game with redux
-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).